NadzeyaShpakouskaya/ironfoudation-team-project-legacy/README.md

 ## General info

-This is the application for iOS.
+The repo contains the source code of the `Woof` application.
-The `Woof` application provides the opportunity to connect dog owners and pet sitters to build trusted relationships between them.
+The `Woof` application is an iOS app that provides the opportunity to connect dog owners and pet sitters to build trusted relationships between them.
 You can use the app in 2 modes: like a pet owner or like a pet sitter.
 As a pet owner, you can find a sitter for your pet(s) and manage a schedule of your pets' walks, which makes the process of caring for your lovely doggies easier.
 As a pet sitter, you can provide the service of walks using your own schedule, prices, and other requirements, if needed.

-**It also important to know:**
-To process the application some personal information about customers is required, for example, home address, mobile phone.

 ## Installation

 **Pre-requisites**:
 - installed Xcode with the version specified under the Development Environments section.
-Then:

 1) clone the current repository:
 [GITHUB Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)